natigw/eDoctor/README.md

-# eDoctor - your health assistant
+# eDoctor - Your health assistant

 **eDoctor** is a modern Android application designed to simplify and enhance patient interactions.
 Built with Kotlin and following clean architecture principles, eDoctor supports dynamic localization, secure data handling, and smooth user experience using Jetpack components and dependency injection via Hilt, and more.